Tawe/personal-blog/content/technical-writings/Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite.md

 - Run in dev builds only
 - Cache hash-based results to skip unchanged files

-If you’re using Vite in watch mode, performance is already tight—just don’t overdo the scan scope.
+If you’re using Vite in watch mode, performance is already tight - just don’t overdo the scan scope.

 ---